Valpal84/WK7_Final_Project/README.md

 * (Question 11) Number of sentences printed: 1 pt
 * (Question 12) Thoughtful answer based on reported polarity scores: 1 pt
 * (Question 13) Thoughtful answer based on summaries: 1 pt

+In the .gitignore file add .venv/ so that the virtual environment updates aren't sent to GitHub

+Ensure your ReadMe file is updated appropriately.